Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Trivia

 - The archetype features every type of Spell and Trap.
-- The archetype is fairly xenophobical.
+- The archetype is fairly xenophobic.
   - Most effects support only *Rubic* cards.
   - [Algorithm and Rubic](#Algorithm--Scramble) both lock the player from activating any Monster effects other than those of *Rubic* Monsters.
   - The [Lv 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing *Rubic* cards to Summon themselves.